-This article will focus the termination process of employment in Bangladesh under the Labour Act 2006.
-The article will also reflect the different ways of lawful termination i.e. discharge, lay-off, dismissal, retrenchment, termination by notice, termination by employee, procedure of termination.
-People frequently ask about the termination benefits and illegal termination by employer in light of labour law to the Labour or Employment Lawyer in Dhaka Bangladesh.
+This article will focus on the termination process of employment in Bangladesh under the Labour Act 2006.
+The article will also reflect the different ways of lawful termination i.e. discharge, lay-off, dismissal, retrenchment, termination by notice, termination by employee, and procedure of termination.

-Different ways of termination Process of Employment
+Different Ways of Termination Process of Employment

 we will discuss each of these methods of termination process of employment by an employer in detail followed by the procedure of termination by workers.

-Termination process of employment by Employer
+Termination process of employment by Employer Termination by Dismissal

-• Procedure for punishment
+Procedure for punishment

 However, the employer cannot dismiss or punish for the misconduct of an employee unless:

-1. the allegation should be in writing;
+- the allegation is in writing;

 If the charge against the worker is not proven upon inquiry, he shall be deemed to have been on duty in the period of suspension and shall be paid his wages for such period with adjustment of the subsistence allowance already paid.